Why Résumés Lie — And Why You Should Look Beyond Them

 That’s why looking beyond the résumé matters.

-Because what looks like a disadvantage on paper—coming from abroad, starting without language, building from scratch—often creates exactly the kind of capability companies need.
+Because what looks like a disadvantage on paper, like coming from abroad, starting without language, building from scratch, often creates exactly the kind of capability companies need.

 The résumé won’t tell you that.